PublicMapping/districtbuilder/README.md

 This project is a continuation of the original version of DistrictBuilder, now called [DistrictBuilder Classic](https://github.com/PublicMapping/districtbuilder-classic), which is no longer being maintained.
 This repository is where active development of DistrictBuilder will continue to occur.

-**_Note:_ This repository is in the early stages, and is not yet ready for public use.
-Please don't attempt to set it up yet, since there are several things that need to be ironed out before it can be used by a wider audience.
-Please contact districtbuilder@azavea.com to sign up for early access and to learn more.**

 ## Overview

 DistrictBuilder is web-based, open source software for collaborative redistricting.